-- ➤ Test administrators are responsible for providing appropriate accommodations as defined in the Kentucky regulation Inclusion of Special Populations in the State-Required Assessment and Accountability Programs (703 KAR 5:070).
+- Test administrators are responsible for providing appropriate accommodations as defined in the Kentucky regulation Inclusion of Special Populations in the State-Required Assessment and Accountability Programs (703 KAR 5:070).
 In the Accommodations section, key points of the regulation are summarized.
 Provide the required accommodations that are identified in the student's current Individual Education Program (IEP), 504 Plan or Program Services Plan (PSP) and used routinely and consistently throughout the year in instruction.
-For students needing Braille and large-print, paper accommodated materials (kits) are available for the Spring 2023 KSA.
-Other accommodations are provided in the online assessments as identified in the student's IEP, 504 Plan or PSP. - The DAC may allow students who are showing continued progress to work past the recommended time.
+For students needing Braille and large-print, paper accommodations are provided in the online assessments as identified in the student's IEP, 504 Plan or PSP. - The DAC may allow students who are showing continued progress to work past the recommended time.
 Record this occurrence as needed in the district.